 Removing Dry Paint From Carpet

-If the paint stain you are working on is completely dry, there are a variety of things that you can try to remove the paint.
-Feel free to try whatever method is easiest (or uses supplies you already have on hand).
+If the paint stain you are working on is completely dry, there are multiple methods you can try to remove the paint.
+Feel free to choose whatever method is easiest or is most convenient for you.
 Keep trying these methods until something works to remove your stain.

-- Use an old rag to vigorously scrub the stain.
-Make sure the spot is completely dry or you will make it worse.
-If the paint is dry, though, the paint should start to fleck off of the carpet fibers.
-Once you’re done, be sure to vacuum up all of the paint flecks from your carpets.
+- Vigorously scrub the dry stain with an old rag.
+Make sure the spot is completely dry or you could worsen the stain.
+If the paint is fully dry, it should start to fleck off of the carpet fibers.
+Once you’re done, be sure to vacuum up all of the paint flecks from your carpet.

 - Use a knife or razor blade to pick chunks of dried paint off of the carpet fibers.
-Be very careful not to damage or cut the carpet fibers.
-This should only be done by an adult.
+Be cautious not to damage or cut the carpet fibers.
+This particularly method should only be done by an adult comfortable using a knife.

 - Gently dab nail polish remover onto the stain.
-Be careful to only use a small amount of remover at a time, as dousing the area can damage the carpet backing and adhesive.
+Dousing the area with too much remover can damage the carpet backing and adhesive, so make sure to only use a small amount of remover at a time.
 You might have to change rags and repeat the process a few times.
-Once the paint is gone, use a wet rag to clean up as much nail polish remover as you can.
+Once the paint is gone, use a damp rag to clean up as much nail polish remover as you can.

 - Use WD-40, which comes in a spray form and works well at breaking down tough stains (like dried paint).
 To use, spray the affected area with the WD-40 then let it sit for about 25 minutes.
 Then, gently dab the area with a cloth, and rinse it with water to completely remove the WD-40.

-- Call a carpet cleaner.
-A professional carpet cleaner will be able to remove tough stains that DIY cleaning methods can’t.
-If you can’t get the stain out yourself or you don’t want to try to tackle it yourself, give your local carpet cleaners a call.
+- Call a local carpet cleaner.
+A professional carpet cleaning company will be able to remove tough stains that DIY cleaning methods can’t.
+If you can’t get the stain out don’t want to try to tackle it yourself, give your local carpet cleaners a call.